sahandmsh/AI-Based-Tic-Tac-Toe/README.md

 # AI-Based-Tic-Tac-Toe

 This project comes in two phases:
-1) Training an AI tic-tac-toe player
+1) Training an AI-based tic-tac-toe player
 2) Playing against the AI

 For the first phase, Q-learning method is used to allow computer to properly learn and play tic-tac-toe.
 The RL againt interacts and learns while playing against